lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 ![Screenshot (490)](https://github.com/rsimon/immarkus/assets/128056738/a59a9c46-0a07-4db2-bf2b-b5d8161ee79f)

-**Figure 6.** Choose Data Type
+**Figure 6.** Selecting a Data Type

 11. After you have added each property, click **Save Property**.

-12. When you are finished adding properties, click **Save Entity Class**.
+12. When you have finished adding properties, click **Save Entity Class**.

 # Creating Parent-Child Entity Classes in the Data Model Mode

-In the data model, we can define common properties that are shared between parent and child entity classes.
+In Data Model, you can define common properties that are shared between parent and child entity classes.
 Child classes inherit properties from parent classes.
-We can also define properties that are specific to child classes.
-(If you cannot find the data model, see the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview))
+You can also define properties that are particular to child classes.
+(If you cannot locate the Data Model mode, see the [The Interface](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview))

-You can create a child class in annotation mode (see **figure 7**) and in the Data Model.
-Click the Create New Entity button and:
+You can create a child class in the Annotation Mode (see **figure 7**) and in the Data Model mode.

+1. Click the Create New Entity button

 1. Define **Entity Class** (city_gate)

 1. Define **Display Name** (City gate)

-1. Choose the **Parent Class** (in this case the Parent is obj_part)
+1. Select the **Parent Class** (in this case the Parent is obj_part)

 ![Screenshot (495)](https://github.com/rsimon/immarkus/assets/128056738/68f14260-31e9-4a0b-99e0-93b6fe0a7586)

-**Figure 7.** Create Child- Parent Relationships
+**Figure 7.** Creating Child- Parent Relationships
 <br/><br/>

 ## Inherited Properties

-In **figure 8**, the child class named "city_gate" inherits all the properties from the parent class named "obj_part".
+In **Figure 8**, the child class named "city_gate" inherits all the properties from the parent class named "obj_part".

-In the Properties editor, it looks like this entity does not have any properties (circled in red in **figure 8**).
+In the Properties editor, it looks like this entity does not have any properties (circled in red in **Figure 8**).
 This means no specific property has been added to this child class.
-The child class city_gate inherited all the properties from its parent class (circled in blue) as shown on the right sidebar in **figure 8**.
+The child class city_gate inherited all the properties from its parent class (circled in blue) as shown on the right panel in **Figure 8**.

 ![Screenshot (496)](https://github.com/rsimon/immarkus/assets/128056738/fa26f2c4-4600-4f84-9fa7-017c3bf454ff)